ea007-ke7/E-LEARNING-PTATFORM/README.md

 # ❓ FAQ (OPTIONAL)

-Q: Can I run this without Supabase?
+- Q: Can I run this without Supabase?
 A: Yes, just use PostgreSQL locally and run schema.sql.

-## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to Supabase for free PostgreSQL hosting.

-Inspired by real-world E-learning platforms.

 ### 📝 **License**

-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)

 NOTE: we recommend using the MIT license - you can set it up quickly by using templates available on GitHub.
 You can also use any other license if you wish.